jcpayne/aerial_survey_ai/README.md

 - A record of decisions regarding image classes, etc.

 **[Image tiling](https://github.com/jcpayne/aerial_survey_ai/blob/master/image_tiling.ipynb)**
-- A workflow for cutting large images and their bounding boxes into smaller tiles, padding the images as necessary, allowing overlap between tiles, and enabling the user to sample empty tiles.
+- A workflow for unzipping and sorting annotation files, and cutting large images and their bounding boxes into smaller tiles, padding the images as necessary, allowing overlap between tiles, and enabling the user to sample empty tiles.

 **[Object detection using AI](https://github.com/jcpayne/aerial_survey_ai/blob/master/tanzania.ipynb)**
 - Code for a "Faster R-CNN" model, using fastai2 for data loading and to control training